 There were a number of challenges facing the Met Office’s website.
 As is often the way with longstanding institutions, the Met Office’s website had grown organically into tens of thousands of pages.
 Content, while invaluable to its audience, was hidden away from interested eyes.
 Elsewhere on the Met Office's horizon, it had identified a chance to strengthen its position in the market by extending its reach and bolstering its reputation.

-We began by holding interviews with 12 of the organisation’s stakeholders to establish key objectives.
+We began by holding interviews with the organisation’s stakeholders to establish key objectives.
 These were to: